 Coronavirus (COVID-19) updates

-Our Chapel of Meditation, which holds our books of remembrance, will remain closed.
+Our Chapel of Meditation, which holds our books of remembrance, is open.

 Service chapel waiting rooms are closed until further notice.